NKVD: Domestic repressions

-A number of mass operations of the NKVD were related to the persecution of whole ethnic categories.
+A number of mass operations of the NKVD related to persecution of entire ethnic categories.
 For example, the Polish Operation of the NKVD in 1937–1938 resulted in the execution of 111,091 Poles.
 Whole populations of certain ethnicities were forcibly resettled.
 Foreigners living in the Soviet Union were given particular attention.
-When disillusioned American citizens living in the Soviet Union thronged the gates of the U.S. embassy in Moscow to plead for new U.S. passports to leave the USSR (their original U.S. passports had been taken for 'registration' purposes years before), none were issued.
-Instead, the NKVD promptly arrested all the Americans, who were taken to Lubyanka Prison and later shot.
+When disillusioned American citizens in the Soviet Union thronged the gates of the U.S. embassy in Moscow to plead for new U.S. passports to leave the USSR (their original U.S. passports had been taken for 'registration' purposes years before), none were issued.
+Instead, the NKVD promptly arrested the Americans, who were all taken to Lubyanka Prison and later shot.
 American factory workers at the Soviet Ford GAZ plant, suspected by Stalin of being 'poisoned' by Western influences, were dragged off with the others to Lubyanka by the NKVD in the very same Ford Model A cars they had helped build, where they were tortured; nearly all were executed or died in labor camps.
-Many of the slain Americans were dumped in the mass grave at Yuzhnoye Butovo District near Moscow.
-Even so, the people of the Soviet Republics still formed the majority of NKVD victims.
+Many of the slain Americans were dumped in the mass grave at Yuzhnoye Butovo District, near Moscow.
+However, the people of the Soviet Republics were still the majority of NKVD victims.

-The NKVD also served as arm of the Russian Soviet communist government for the lethal mass persecution and destruction of ethnic minorities and religious beliefs, such as the Russian Orthodox Church, the Ukrainian Orthodox Church, the Roman Catholic Church, Greek Catholics, Islam, Judaism and other religious organizations, an operation headed by Yevgeny Tuchkov.
+The NKVD also served as an arm of the Russian Soviet communist government for lethal mass persecution and destruction of ethnic minorities and religious beliefs, such as the Russian Orthodox Church, the Ukrainian Orthodox Church, the Roman Catholic Church, Greek Catholics, Islam, Judaism, and other religious organizations, an operation headed by Yevgeny Tuchkov.

 International operations

-During the 1930s, the NKVD was responsible for political murders of those Stalin believed to oppose him.
+During the 1930s, the NKVD was responsible for political murders of those Stalin believed opposed him.
 Espionage networks headed by experienced multilingual NKVD officers such as Pavel Sudoplatov and Iskhak Akhmerov were established in nearly every major Western country, including the United States.
 The NKVD recruited agents for its espionage efforts from all walks of life, from unemployed intellectuals such as Mark Zborowski to aristocrats such as Martha Dodd.
 Besides the gathering of intelligence, these networks provided organizational assistance for so-called wet business, where enemies of the USSR either disappeared or were openly liquidated.

 The NKVD's intelligence and special operations (Inostranny Otdel) unit organized overseas assassinations of political enemies of the USSR, such as leaders of nationalist movements, former Tsarist officials, and personal rivals of Joseph Stalin.
 Among the officially confirmed victims of such plots were: